Discover 15 must-see sights and monuments in Germany, from the Brandenburg Gate to Neuschwanstein Castle and the Black Forest.

 5. Museum Island

-Museum Island, located in Berlin next to the Spree River is a significant complex of museums.
-Here stands the Bode Museum, New Museum, home to one of the world’s most famous sculptures, Old Museum, Old National Gallery, and the Pergamon Museum, providing a substantial dose of culture that art lovers will adore.
+Museum Island, located in Berlin next to the Spree River is a fantastic complex of museums.
+Here you’ll find the Bode Museum, New Museum (home to one of the world’s most famous sculptures), Old Museum, Old National Gallery, and the Pergamon Museum; together they provide a substantial dose of culture that art lovers will adore.
 In 1999, the island was named a UNESCO World Heritage Site.

 6. The Berlin Wall

 A symbol of the division of Berlin, Germany, and the world in general, the Berlin Wall separated the German capital into East and West for almost thirty years.
-Germany, having been located between the two opposing blocks, lived the consequences of the Cold War first hand.
+Germany, having been located between the two opposing blocks, suffered the consequences of the Cold War first hand.
 The wall cut through 192 roads (103 miles), and more than 130 people died trying to cross to the other side through what was known as the “death strip.”
-Its existence can be appreciated today because the streets of the city mark its route.
+Traces of the wall are still visible thanks to a marked route through the city streets.

 7. The Old Town of Bamberg

 Nicknamed “the city of the seven hills of Germany,” Bamberg is a Bavarian city that was the center of the 18th-century Enlightenment movement.
-Additionally, it was an important archbishopric and rightly so—don’t miss the spectacular imperial cathedral commissioned by Henry II with the intention of expanding Christianity to eastern Europe.
+Additionally, it was an important archbishopric and has a spectacular imperial cathedral commissioned by Henry II, with the intention of expanding Christianity to eastern Europe.
+In the old town, you’ll also discover buildings from the 11th to the 19th century.
+A few highlights are the Altes Rathaus (town hall) decorated with murals and the Romanesque cathedral with its four towers.

 8. Saxon Switzerland National Park

-The Saxon Switzerland National Park is located near Dresden borders the Bohemian Switzerland National Park.
-With an area of more than 35 square miles, this space is a dream for all outdoor sports lovers with its endless hiking routes and, above all, plenty of places for free climbing along with the various rock formations.
+The Saxon Switzerland National Park is located near Dresden and borders the Bohemian Switzerland National Park.
+With an area of more than 35 square miles, this space is a dream for all outdoor sports lovers with its endless hiking routes and rock formations perfect for climbing.

 9. Schwerin Castle

 The Schwerin Castle, located on an island of Lake Schwerin, was the residence of the dukes of Mecklenburg, although it was previously a stronghold of the Polabian Slavs.
-Its idyllic setting embraces the unequivocally charming structure and equally beautiful interior full of handmade artifacts, paintings, and valuable furniture.
+The idyllic surroundings enhance the already charming building, which has a beautiful interior full of handmade artifacts, paintings, and valuable furniture.
 Today, the palace is open to the public and boasts an interesting onsite art museum.

 10. Reichstag

-The Reichstag is the headquarters of the Bundestag, the German parliament, is located in Republic Square.
-The Reichstag is an emblematic building that receives a multitude of visitors interested in discovering German history and politics.
-You can choose between a guided tour, listening to a plenary session or climbing up the dome and the rooftop terrace to experience a spectacular panorama of the German capital.
+The Reichstag is the headquarters of the Bundestag, the German parliament, and is located in Republic Square.
+An iconic building, it receives a multitude of visitors interested in delving into German history and its politics.
+You can choose between going on a guided tour, listening to a plenary session or climbing up the dome to the rooftop terrace to experience a spectacular panorama of the German capital.

 View this post on Instagram